 - $290 for Auburn uncontested divorces with no children.

 - $390 for Auburn uncontested divorces with children.

 If you are interested in getting the process started, then just fill out our questionnaire by clicking on the sidebar.
 Once we get your questionnaire we will usually call or email you very quickly to go over it and get your documents to you to sign.
-You can always call our office anytime at (334) 782-9938 and we will be happy to answer your questions.
+You can always call our office anytime and our Auburn divorce lawyer will be happy to answer your questions.